Last updated on .

 After the Fall of Constantinople, the Pammakaristos Church remained in the hands of the Greek Orthodox community.
 The Ecumenical Patriarchate of Constantinople moved its headquarters to the church in 1456, following three years at the Church of the Holy Apostles (now the site of the Fatih Mosque).
 The church remained the seat of the Patriarchate until 1587, when it moved to the Church of the Virgin Paramythia in Fener.

-Inscription outside the church
+Inscription on the exterior

-Inscription outside the church
+Inscription on the exterior

 In 1591, Sultan Murad III converted the church into a mosque.
 He named it Fethiye Mosque (Fethiye Camii) in honor of his conquests of Georgia and Azerbaijan.
 In order to create a larger prayer hall, most of the interior walls of the church were removed.